Stephboss9/Stephboss9/README.md

 ### Welcome everybody, I'm Stephane 👋
-I'm 22 y/o and passionate about full-stack web development with more of a focus on the front end.
+I'm 22 y/o and passionate about full-stack web development.
-I take pride in building functional and visually appealing web experiences.
+I take pride in building functional, accessible, and visually appealing web experiences.
-I am pursuing a bachelor's degree in computer science and a math minor at the Universty of Maryland, College Park.
+I've recently graduated from the University of Maryland, College Park with a bachelor's in computer science and a minor in math.

 ## Portfolio:
 https://stephanes-portfolio-website.vercel.app/